Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

-Next, we inspect the activations produced by each attention head.
-Using intuitive explanations of how ID inputs are processed, we predict model decisions on unseen OOD inputs.
-Appendix~\ref{apx:breakdown} confirms that attention patterns add predictive value even if a model's hyperparameter settings are known.

-In particular, we will show that models following the hierarchical rule \balanced{} also display hierarchical attention patterns on ID data.
-These models, despite their shared outputs, can employ subtly different internal mechanisms with different causal roles.
-Not only do \textit{some mechanisms lead to better OOD generalization then others}, but \textit{some modules generalize better by maintaining the same systematic role in- and out-of-distribution}.
-However, hierarchical attention patterns predict that the model will follow \balanced{} even when these attention patterns do not directly implement \balanced{}.
+We inspect the attention activations of each head and use intuitive explanations of how ID inputs are processed to predict model decisions on unseen OOD inputs.
+Models following \balanced{} display hierarchical attention patterns on ID data; despite shared outputs, they can employ subtly different internal mechanisms with different causal roles.
+Hierarchical attention patterns predict that a model will follow \balanced{} \emph{even when} these patterns do not directly implement it.
+Appx.~\ref{apx:breakdown} confirms that attention patterns add predictive value beyond hyperparameter settings alone.